 How to Determine What Type of Yoga is Right For YOU

 Our teaching faculty at Castle Hill is as varied as the different classes on the schedule – no two teaching styles are the same, and each instructor offers a different unique experience.
-Yoga classes are available a la carte, which means you do not have to be a member to attend, or enjoy free classes every month with a membership (VIP receives unlimited monthly classes).
 Whatever your skill level, goals, and preferred style are, our well-rounded yoga program has what you need!

 Meet Our Yoga Instructors